-If this machine was purchased "used," or if the owner's address has changed, please provide your Gehl dealer or Gehl Company Service Department with the owner's name and current address, along with the machine model and serial number.
-This will allow the registered owner information to be updated, so that the owner can be notified directly in case of an important product issue, such as a safety update program.
+If this machine was purchased "used", or if the owner's address has changed, please provide your Gehl dealer or Gehl Company Service Department with the owner's name and current address, along with the machine model and serial number.
+This will allow the registered owner information to be updated, so that the owner can be notified directly in case of an important product issue.